smartdevicelink/sdl_evolution/proposals/NNNN-support-for-android-custom-routerservice.md

 ```

 #### Using cache for saving cost to find the connected RouterService.
-When the app finds the connected RouterService, I think it's better to cache the service name on somewhere, e.g. SharedPreferences, so that it won't bother the other app's RouterService too often.
+When the app finds the connected RouterService, it might be better to cache the service name on somewhere, e.g. SharedPreferences, so that it won't bother the other app's RouterService too often.

-### If an app contains custom RouterService, it must start by himself
+### If an app contains custom RouterService, it must start by itself
-Because custom RouterService cannot rely on other apps to be waken up, it must start RouterService whenever needed:
+Because the custom RouterService cannot rely on other apps to be woken up, it must start RouterService whenever needed.
 The pseudo-code in SdlBroadcastReceiver class looks like this:

 ```java